You may be entitled to compensation if there has been physical damage to your property or vehicle. The damage must have been caused:

 If you have an interest in property that has been damaged in any of the circumstances described above and suffer a loss of more than £200.00 because of that damage you can apply for compensation.

 For example, it would usually be the owner or landlord of a building damaged who would make a claim.
-However, if you're a tenant of the building and you're responsible for carrying out repairs under the terms of a lease, you would be eligible to claim compensation.
+However, if you're a tenant responsible for doing repairs under the terms of a lease, you would be eligible to claim compensation.

 For more information, including eligibility and terms, download the guide to criminal damage compensation.

 You must lodge a notice of intention to apply for criminal damage compensation.
 You can do this online or use a form.

 You must complete and submit your notice of intention within 10 days of the damage being caused to the property or vehicle.

 As part of the online application process, you need to set up an nidirect account and have your identity verified.
 To learn more about creating an nidirect account and to find your nearest office for identity checks, go to:

 To start your notice of intention, go to:

 Download a notice of intention to make a claim

 You can download a notice of intention form at the link below: